 - Chinese (2000 BC) – The Chinese believed that diseases resulted from the imbalance in forces acting on humans and animals, thus produced herbal drugs with “spiritual” effects.
 They were credited to be first users of podophyllum, rhubarb, ginseng, cinnamon etc.

-- Greeks (1000 B. C.) – At the turn of the millennium, the Greeks had taken over the knowledge, starting with superstition but later turning to intellectual and rational use of drugs.
+- Greeks (1000 B. C.) – At the turn of the millennium, the Greeks had taken over the knowledge, starting with superstition but later turned to intellectual and rational use of drugs.
 “During the superstition era, Asklepios was believed to impact healing by touching one with his staff or serpent.
 His daughter, Hygeia, was also believed to have a healing portion and these emanated as the international symbol of the pharmacy profession”.
-Notable Greek philosophers that contributes to development of the profession include Hippocrates, Theophratus, Dioscorides, Galenus and Pythagoras.
+Notable Greek philosophers that contributed to the development of the profession include Hippocrates, Theophrastus, Dioscorides, Galenus, and Pythagoras.

 Development of pharmacy from modern Europe and America

-Pharmacy profession experienced a vast growth in Europe especially with the evolution of new study area like biochemistry, microbiology and biology.
+Pharmacy profession experienced a vast growth in Europe especially with the evolution of new study areas like biochemistry, microbiology, and biology.
 The 19th century welcomed the discovery of important alkaloids such as morphine, quinine, and emetine.
 Notable contributors are highlighted below;

 - Paracelsus (1493 – 1541 A.D., Switzerland): regarded as the reformer of medicine and foundation of biochemistry.
 He declared that “all drugs are poison, the difference is the dose”.
 He also introduced the extraction of secondary metabolites from medicinal herbs.